 We are committed to open and frank communication in CSR workplaces.
-No employee will be subject to retaliation by CSR for reporting in good faith a possible violation of this Code.
-More details are available in our Whistle Blowers Protection Policy and Discipline Policy.
+No CSR person will be subject to retaliation by CSR for reporting, on reasonable grounds, a possible violation of this Code.
+All CSR people are encouraged to speak up about any unlawful, unethical or irresponsible behaviour.
+More details are available in our Incident Reporting Policy and Discipline Policy.

-If employees are in doubt about any action, they should contact their manager for approval or guidance.
+If in doubt about any action, employees should contact their manager for approval or guidance.

 Responsibility and Accountability of the CSR Board of Directors and Managers

-Individuals or organisations consulting for, or representing CSR, must comply with this code in the same way as company employees.
+Individuals or organisations consulting for, or representing CSR, must comply with this Code in the same way as CSR employees.
 CSR employees who engage consultants should ensure that they are provided with a copy of relevant CSR policies, including this Code.

 Responsibility to Protect CSR's Business and to Use Company Resources Correctly

-All CSR employees must use their best efforts to protect Company assets and other resources including plant, equipment and other valuable property including confidential information and intellectual property such as patents, trademarks and copyrighted material, from unauthorised use, loss, theft and misuse.
+All CSR people must use their best efforts to protect CSR assets and other resources including plant, equipment and other valuable property including confidential information and intellectual property such as patents, trademarks and copyrighted material, from unauthorised use, loss, theft and misuse.